tkhutunishvili/project-baseball/README.md

 To run Flusk
 1) cd Flusk-app/
-2) change mysql password in app.py
+2) change mysql password in app.py(each route has its own DB connection, password needs to be updated for all of them)
 3) chmod +x run.sh
 4) ./run.sh
 5) open http://localhost:5000/